 Here are two ways you can make your call to action strong:

-That’s why it’s always a good idea to include a special discount at the end of the webinar for a limited time on the product to help boost sales.
+That’s why it’s always a good idea to include a special discount at the end of the sales webinar for a limited time on the product to help boost sales and increase product search.

 Adding bonus materials for those who buy at the end of the webinar is another great way to increase sales.
 Just make sure you make the bonus juicy enough to motivate attendees to pull out their wallets.